Your Mileage May Vary (But It'll Rise If You Read This!)

 Here in the far northern boondocks, my wallet now shrieks in horror every time it sees a gas pump.
-But $3.84 a gallon is nothing compared to California, where gas is nearly a dollar more.
-People are driving all over creation trying to shave a few pennies off the price.
 But what if we could save that cash and more every time we hit the accelerator?

 It's a question that ought to be on everyone's mind in an era of lower petroleum supplies and higher costs.
 In addition to economy, there are also questions of ecology to consider as in, has anybody seen the Arctic ice sheet lately?
-Neither have scientists, who this summer found climate change shrinking it to down to size of a freezer pack.
+Neither have scientists, who found that climate change is shrinking it to down to size of a freezer pack.

-It's time to get serious about gas mileage, and the Obama administration recently did just that by issuing rules that will raise the average fuel economy of new cars and trucks to 54.5 mpg by 2025, roughly double today's anemic 29 mpg.
+It's time to get serious about gas mileage, and the Obama administration have introduced rules that will raise the average fuel economy of new cars and trucks to 54.5 mpg by 2025, roughly double today's anemic 29 mpg.
 The standards will save 12 billion barrels of oil and an average of more than $8,000 per vehicle when implemented.(1) That's the equivalent of lowering gas prices by $1 per gallon.(2)

 But here's the thing: we can lower our gas bills on our own right now by wringing every possible mile out of every gallon we buy.
 Here's how: